Sarah Oram: Career

-Honours

 Oram was appointed a Dame Commander of the Order of the British Empire in 1919 and invested on 10 March 1920 at Buckingham Palace.

 Death

 Dame Sarah Oram died, unmarried, on 26 June 1946 in South Kensington, London, aged 85.
 The funeral took place at St George's Church, Campden Hill, and Oram was cremated at Kensal Green Crematorium on 1 July 1946.